Skip to navigation Skip to content

 Genuine attempts must be made to transition customers to report via self service options before assisted reporting is completed, unless an Exception applies.

-Customers in receipt of Disability Support Pension (Blind) or Age Pension (Blind) will be notification reporters unless they are claiming Rent Assistance.
-Partners of these customers, who are not exempt from the income and assets test, will be subject to normal reporting conditions and consideration should be given to placing them on two weekly reporting.
+Customers in receipt of Disability Support Pension (DSP) (Blind) or Age Pension (Blind) will be notification reporters and are not required to declare income unless they are claiming Rent Assistance (RA).
+Partners of these customers, who are not exempt from the income and assets test, will be subject to normal reporting conditions and consideration should be given to placing them on 2 weekly reporting.

 Procedure ends here.